Stealthii/tidus.art/_posts/2025-10-14-the-black-queen.markdown

 "You alright over there?" the kitsune asked, her voice soft as velvet.

-Tara stayed silent, her gaze fixed on the battlefield of black and white.
-Fell’s knight prowled closer, a silent threat to her back line.
-She castled king-side, her movements sharp with urgency.
+Tara didn't answer, her gaze fixed on the board.
+Fell’s knight advanced, a predator closing in on her back line.
+She castled king-side, in a move of desperation.

 Fell looked confused, the ghost-lights in his eyes brightening slightly.
 "Tara, you can take that back.
 I've got you in a triple fork.
 You just... ignored it."